Justice-Minded Kids Empowers You To Raise World Changers!

 Did you know Justice-Minded Kids started as the Kids Character Challenge and before that was the School-Year Character Challenge?

-Author’s Confession:
+Real talk: The Author’s Confession:

-Don’t look at my dusty bookshelf!
+Please don’t go and look at my dusty bookshelf!

 I already have great parenting workbooks, studies, devotionals, resource guides, etc… to do with my kids to raise them to love others and practice justice.
 But I don’t ever do them.
 They sit on my bookshelf because finding time and energy to do them is hard.